cbigger/ZINO/README.md

 However, there is a bit more to it than that.
 For starters, how do we stop the application from executing dangerous or out-of-scope commands?
 How do we save tokens by cleaning and validating the code?
 What do we do with the output, errors, etc.?
+These are the kinds of choices that can be isolated to the execution component of the agent application.

-ZINO uses hermes-style function calling, which parses for <tool_call> tokens in the model's output and uses the structured inference text to run tools.
+The basic ZINO uses hermes-style function calling, which parses for <tool_call> tokens in the model's output and uses the structured inference text to run tools.
 Generation is paused at the tool invocation, the tool is executed, and a <tool_response> block containing the output is appended after the original call block.
 The model then sees the full call and response inline and